Locations:

 It’s normal to be worried about other symptoms too.

-A lot of pregnant people are concerned if all of a sudden their fatigue level or their nauseousness improves, but those are things that are going to get better anyway as the pregnancy gets past 10 to 12 weeks.
+A lot of pregnant women are concerned if all of a sudden their fatigue level or their nauseousness improves, but those are things that are going to get better anyway as the pregnancy gets past 10 to 12 weeks.

 When to call your doctor